Aryan: Nazi racial theories

+Nazi views on Iranians

-Alfred Rosenberg, the chief racial ideologue of the Nazi Party, expanded on the idea of an ancient Nordic migration in The Myth of the Twentieth Century (1930), portraying the ancient Persians as "Aryans with northern blood" who had eventually degenerated due to intermixing with so-called 'lower races'.
-He cited Persian history as a cautionary example of racial miscegenation (Bastardierung).
-This view was shared by many Nazi ideologues, who attributed the decline of the Aryan race to 'foreign infiltration' (Überfremdung) by so-called 'Semitic races'.
+Alfred Rosenberg, a racial ideologue of the Nazi Party, expanded on the idea of an ancient Nordic migration in The Myth of the Twentieth Century (1930), portraying the ancient Persians as "Aryans with northern blood" who had eventually degenerated due to intermixing with so-called 'lower races' native to the region.
 In 1935, the Nazis founded the Ahnenerbe to research 'Aryan prehistory' through archaeological, anthropological, and linguistic studies.
-Its president, Walther Wüst, maintained that the Germans were directly descended from the Aryan 'Nordic race', which had spread into Asia until racial mixing caused 'degeneration' (Entartung) and 'de-Nordicization' (Entnordnung).
+Its president, Walther Wüst, maintained that the Germans were directly descended from the Aryan 'Nordic race', which had spread into Asia.
+However, many Nazis classified modern Iranians as Aryans, or Ur-arier ("original Aryans").
+Hans F. K. Günther claimed that modern Iranians "are the descendants and natural heirs of the old Iranians."
+He stated many Iranians still contained Nordic blood, although Hither Asiatic admixture was also present; Günther further claimed that Iranians have a European mentality.
+In the same vein, Hitler declared Iran to be an "Aryan country."
+In 1936, the Reich Cabinet officially classified Iranians as "pure-blooded Aryans" by passing a special decree exempting them from any restrictions to the Nuremberg Laws.
+This meant that despite the diverse ideas of various Nazi racial theorists on Iran, the official state policy affirmed the racial affinity between Iranians and Germans, and thus Iranians were classed as Aryans ("of related blood" to Germans under the Nuremberg Laws).

+Nazi racial policies

 By the late 19th century, German and Austrian student fraternities (along with some professional associations) had already introduced 'Aryan clauses' excluding Jews.
 The Third Reich was the first to formalize the term Aryan in national legislation.
 On 7 April 1933, the Nazi government enacted the 'Aryan Paragraph' (Arierparagraph); expressions such as 'Proof of Aryan Ancestry' (Ariernachweis) and 'Aryanisation' (Arisierung) subsequently entered official legal language, used to implement racial laws primarily targeting Jews.
 In September 1935, the Nazis enacted the Nuremberg Laws, which required proof of 'Aryan descent' as a prerequisite for Reich citizenship.
 Applicants could demonstrate this by obtaining an Ahnenpass ('ancestor passport'), providing documentary proof—typically baptismal or parish records—that all four grandparents were of 'Aryan' descent.
 In December of the same year, the SS established Lebensborn ('Fount of Life') to increase births among racially 'valuable' Germans and to promote population policy based on Nazi eugenic principles.